HarunaHaju/RL-STG/README.md

 # Requirements

 - Java 1.8 or later version
+- Encog 3.0 or later version
+- Maven 2 or later version